Want to know more about Lifetime ISAs? In this guide, we answer some of the most frequently asked questions.

 Yes.
 Lifetime ISA funds, including the bonus, can be put towards an exchange deposit.

-However, the property purchase must be completed within 90 days of your conveyancer receiving the withdrawn funds from your Lifetime ISA
+However, the property purchase must be completed within 90 days of your conveyancer receiving the withdrawn funds from your Lifetime ISA manager.

 What happens if I become terminally ill?